 Trying something new can boost your confidence, especially if you succeed at something you never thought you could do.
 Even if you don’t succeed right away, it can be a confidence booster because you’ve tried.
 As you try, review how you’re perceiving yourself and how good you feel about having tried, whether you succeeded at the new thing or not.

 Express yourself, let it go, and change your perceptions

 As you rebuild your self-confidence, you’ll be ready to let the negative feelings go.
 Try a game designed to help you, like the Wall of Expression.
 In this game you write down how you feel and smash it away.
 When you finish, you feel the negativity disappearing.

 You can also let go of negativity by finishing this sentence: “I feel… because…” Keep writing out how you feel and why until you can’t continue.
 Then throw away the piece of paper, or keep it until you feel ready to let go.
 Exercises like these let you control negative feelings and allow you to let go of them.

 Adjust your beliefs and perceptions about yourself to include things you like about yourself.
 Think about what you’re good at, how you help out with chores at home, and the things you do to help out your friends.
 Focus on this vision of yourself and stay confident.

 Bullying can be hurtful and affect your sense of self.
 Talk to people you trust about it, and learn to channel negative emotions in a positive way.
 As you try new things and adjust your focus, you can overcome bullying and rebuild your self-confidence.

-CFHP is a trusted psychology practice dedicated to assisting people with their personal difficulties when experiencing anxiety, stress, and sadness.
+CFHP is a trusted psychology practice dedicated to bullying counselling and assisting people with their personal difficulties when experiencing anxiety, stress, and sadness.
 Our psychologists have experience in helping children with overcoming bullying and rebuilding confidence.
-Contact us today for assistance!